How we

 (06)

-Korean-language footprint across Naver, Tistory, influencer blogs, crypto media, and selected Korean communities.
-The project becomes searchable, discussable, and visible outside its own channels.
+A Korean-language footprint across Naver, Tistory, crypto media, and key communities — so the project is searchable, discussed, and visible beyond its own channels.

 Reporting · Monthly